 If a payer of an invoice fails to pay the invoice, the billing fee will be charged from the invoicing party.
 If the loan amount of the funded invoice is not received from either party, the bill will be transferred to a collection agency.

 Anyone who has been identified by Fellow Finance and has given sufficient information about his assets and the origin of the funds to be invested.
 We will collect this information in accordance with the law regarding prevention of money laundering and financing of terrorism.
 A company can also act as a lender and open an investor account.
 For more information, please contact our customer service.

 Investing in loans is free of charge.
 This means no opening, monthly or subscription fees.
-Investors will receive the complete interest and capital repayments.
 Only on the secondary market, a seller of a loan will be charged at one percentage (1%) fee of the loan capital sold.
-Fellow Finance is operating by charging opening and monthly account management fees from borrowers.

 The operating principle of our service is an auction between investors for loan applications.
 Investors offering the lowest price for the borrower will get selected as lenders for the given loan offer.
 After that, the borrower decides if he wants to accept or reject the received loan offer.
 The loan offer always includes just one interest rate which is calculated as an average of the interest rates requested by investors participating in funding of the loan.

 For consumer loans the minimum investment amount is 25 € per loan and for business loans it is 100 € per loan.
 The allocator can also invest with lower amounts in the loan applications to get the loans fully funded and to keep your money working.
 Loan durations vary between loan markets and you can decide what is your maximum loan duration you wish to fund.